Kitware/spmd-miniapps/Guide.md

 scalar implementation using regular C++ and a vectorized implementation using ispc.

-The first version is a straight-forward implementation of the above description.
+The first version (scalar) is a straight-forward implementation of the above description.
 We perform an iteration over each cell.
 For each cell the index into the triangles configurations look-up table is computed.